 At the very back of the zoo you will find the Asian Highlands.
 This exhibit was opened on the 75th anniversary of the zoo.
 The overall design was made with the idea of presenting the animals in a naturalistic environment.
 All of the cat species on display are inhabitants of Asia, and some we had never seen before.
 Pallas’ Cats lives in mountains and steppes at altitudes up to 10,000′, and are able to withstand temperatures in excess of minus 60 degrees Fahrenheit.
 The Sand Cat lives on the other end of the spectrum, surviving desert areas with temperatures soaring to over 120 degrees Fahrenheit.
 We were surprised to find both of these creatures alert and active during our visit.

 With the day winding down, we headed back toward the zoo entrance.
-A quick view of the Rocky Shores area, which is home to their bears, otters, and coastal creatures.
+We took a quick view of the Rocky Shores area, which is home to their bears, otters, and coastal creatures.
 Unfortunately, time was slipping away, and we still had some driving to do before our day ended.
 We look forward to a return visit to the Hogle Zoo, when we can experience more of their interesting exhibits.
-So now you can hopefully understand why we consider ourselves zoo people.
+Now you can hopefully understand why we consider ourselves zoo people.
 Where else can you get so much entertainment that is family friendly, educational, and helps you better understand our relationship with nature?